akretion/ak-odoo-incubator/zip_product_image/README.rst

 |badge1| |badge2| |badge3|

-Wizard to generate a zip images of selected products
+Wizard to generate a zip images file of selected variant products.

+This module is compatible with fs_product_multi_image module (from OCA/storage) but doesn't depends on it.

 **Table of contents**